 Traditional automation operates according to predetermined rules: sending follow-up emails, updating records, and executing workflows.
 AI partnership extends beyond these capabilities by analyzing context, learning from outcomes, and continuously improving its performance over time.

-This changes how teams work.
+As a result, teams work in different ways.
 AI might detect that a prospect responds best on Tuesday mornings and wants technical details, not high-level pitches.
 The sales rep uses this to time their outreach and customize their message.

 The platform detects sentiment, pulls information from documents, and summarizes email threads.
 Sales reps get the intel they need without spending hours on research.